GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,008 a year including full coverage.
-Comprehensive costs approximately $180, collision insurance costs $202, and liability coverage costs $468.
-A policy with just liability insurance costs as little as $518 a year, and coverage for high-risk drivers costs around $2,162.
-Teen drivers receive the highest rates at up to $4,034 a year.
+Average auto insurance rates for a GMC Yukon are $1,008 annually including full coverage.
+Comprehensive insurance costs approximately $180, collision costs $202, and liability insurance costs $468.
+A policy with just liability insurance costs as little as $518 a year, with coverage for high-risk drivers costing $2,162 or more.
+16-year-old drivers receive the highest rates at $4,034 a year or more.

 Average premium for full coverage: $1,008